 The favicon virus is particularly difficult to detect because hackers disguise their malicious scripts.
 They also spam your website’s files and the malicious script could be spread through all your folders and files.

-There are two ways to find a favicon virus – manually or using a plugin.
+There are two ways to find a favicon malware – manually or using a plugin.
 The manual method is tedious and risky.
 As we mentioned, the virus could be peppered through your core files.
 This makes it hard to detect.
 However, if you want to know how the manual method works, we’ve covered it later in this section.

 If you suspect that your website is infected with a favicon.ico virus, you need to detect and clean it up promptly.
 We strongly recommend opting for a plugin as it will get the job done quickly.